lebalz/events-app/README.md

 yarn write-translations --locale fr
 ```

-existing translations will not be overwritten, except you pass the `--overwrite` flag.
+existing translations will not be overwritten, except you pass the `--override` flag.

 After updating the translations, make sure to update the new keys (you can see in git, which keys are new...)